Carry the Kettle Nakoda Nation: History

-Fort Walsh was established in June 1875, 2 km south of the Massacre site.

 In 1859, John Palliser's expedition identified the Cypress Hills as "Assiniboine country/territory" after meeting Blackfoot guides near present-day Medicine Hat, Alberta.
 When Palliser asked the Blackfeet to join them on the trek into the Cypress Hills, they instantly refused.
 The Blackfeet guides told Palliser that those were their enemies and the hills were Assiniboine country.
+In 1879, bison became extinct on the great prairies.